-Milan Toma, Ph.D. is an assistant professor in the Department of Mechanical Engineering at NYIT College of Engineering and Computing Sciences.
+Milan Toma, Ph.D. is an assistant professor of clinical sciences at NYIT College of Osteopathic Medicine (NYITCOM).
 His areas of expertise include image processing, high-performance computing, computational mechanics/biomechanics, biomechanical/biomedical engineering, Trefftz elements, hydrated soft tissue, impact biomechanics, head and brain injuries, and cardiovascular fluid-structure interaction.

 Assistant Professor of Mechanical Engineering Milan Toma on head impact simulations and helmet design.